 How to choose a Solicitor

-You will be in a better position to make an educated choice of solicitor if you do the work to research what you need and take the time to shop around.
-It is important to feel confident in your choice of solicitor as this will help to ensure that the estate administration goes smoothly.
-You should compare the solicitors on your short list against your specific requirements in order to whittle down your options.
+You will be in a better position to make an educated choice of a solicitor if you do the work to research what you need and take the time to shop around.
+It is important to feel confident in your choice of a solicitor as this will help to ensure that the estate administration goes smoothly.
+You should compare the solicitors on your shortlist against your specific requirements in order to whittle down your options.

 The area of law they specialise in

 Most solicitors will have an area of law they specialise in, whether that be conveyancing, custody, criminal law etc. The importance of finding a solicitor that specialises in the area of law you require seems to be something that is often overlooked, but it really shouldn’t be.
 Just as within the building industry you have people who specialise in bricklaying, plastering and plumbing, in the legal industry you have solicitors that specialise in specific areas.
 It is possible to find someone that does a bit of everything, this is called a general practitioner, however, because they have a lot of knowledge over a vast area doesn’t guarantee they have a lot of knowledge in the specific area you require.

 This is especially important if you find yourself in a situation where there are disputes between the beneficiaries, family members or executors as you will need to find a solicitor that specialises in Contentious probate.
 This is an area that is very unpredictable and extremely stressful, upsetting and time-consuming.
 Therefore you need to find someone who is experienced and comfortable in handling sensitive cases.
 There are solicitors that specialise exclusively in contentious cases and their knowledge and expertise should be highly valued.